syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 4 - arriving in sandhaven.md

 + Travel to the wizard spire
 + Put on our armour

-- Beetle feet wants the empty boxes, we oblige, won't use them anyway
+- Beetlefeet wants the empty boxes, we oblige, won't use them anyway

 + Get ambushed by Yuan-Ti